 - United States passport.

-College Work Study programs permit undergraduate and graduate students to earn from $700 to $7,250 annually.
+Federal Work Study programs permit undergraduate students to earn from $700 to $7,250 annually.
 Awards are based on financial need and are part of the student’s financial aid package.
-Jobs include work in dining services, offices, laboratories, library, and maintenance, etc.
+Participants must be eligible for federal financial aid and be enrolled for at least six semester credit hours.
+Jobs include work in dining services, offices, laboratories, library, maintenance, etc.

 TWU Student Employment

 Both financial aid and non-financial aid recipients may work on campus as student assistants under the Student Employment Program.
 This program is not part of the financial aid package.
-Participants must be enrolled for at least six semester credit hours and be eligible to work in the United States.
-Information regarding job opportunities can be found at https://www.twu.edu/career-services/twu-connect/.
+Participants must be eligible to work in the United States.
+Information regarding job opportunities can be found at https://twu.edu/careerconnections/twu-connect/.